-The second H1N1 trial was a tablet vaccine trial at a dose of 1 x 1011 IU, delivered in a single administration.
+The second H1N1 trial was a tablet vaccine trial at a dose of 1 x 10 IU, delivered in a single administration.
 We observed a favorable safety and tolerability profile at this dose level.
 An HAI seroconversion rate of 75% was measured in the vaccine group, compared to 0% in the placebo group.
-92% of subjects had a four-fold increase in Micro Neutralization, or MN, titer after the single administration of tablets.
+92% of subjects had a four-fold increase in Micro Neutralization ("MN") titer after the single administration of tablets.
 Both the HAI seroconversion rate and the MN responses were substantially higher than the respective rates that we observed at lower doses in Trial VXA02-001.
 The side effects of the vaccine or placebo in the first seven days following administration were mild with no serious adverse effects.
-In the first seven days following administration, there were eight total solicited adverse events reported in the vaccine and placebo groups (four in each group).
-All of these adverse events were grade 1 in severity.
-The most frequent adverse event was headache (two in placebo, and one in the vaccine group).
-There were no serious adverse events and no new onsets of chronic illnesses related to the adjuvant recorded during the entire one year follow up period of the study.
+In the first seven days following administration, there were eight total solicited AEs reported in the vaccine and placebo groups (four in each group).
+All these AEs were grade 1 in severity.
+The most frequent AE was headache (two in placebo, and one in the vaccine group).
+There were no SAEs and no new onsets of chronic illnesses related to the adjuvant recorded during the entire one year follow up period of the study.